 d.
 The Scientific Programme must cover a range of scientific subjects relevant for the region in which the meeting takes place and provide an opportunity for the relevant international organisations to report on and discuss their activities.

 e.
 Refresher Courses of a recognised standard addressing topical issues in radiation safety and protection must be part of the Scientific Programme.
-After the Congress the course material should be made available on the IRPA website.
+After the Congress the course material WILL be made available on the IRPA website.
 The organisers undertake to implement the guidance on Refresher Courses as in Annex 1 attached.

 f.
 An IRPA Associate Societies Forum must be organised to give the opportunity to representatives of participating Societies to discuss the activities of IRPA and issues of common interest for the Association.
 The organisation of the Forum will be undertaken in cooperation with the IRPA Executive Officer.